mohsinalimat/JobQueue/README.md

 - [x] Storage agnostic
 - [x] In memory storage implementation
 - [ ] YapDatabase storage implementation
-- [ ] Couchbase Lite storage implementation
+- [x] Couchbase Lite storage implementation
 - [ ] Core Data storage implementation
 - [ ] Realm storage implementation

 ## Dependencies
 ### [ReactiveSwift](https://github.com/ReactiveCocoa/ReactiveSwift)
 I didn't want to make a hard choice here, but I didn't have time to come up with a more flexible implementation.
 Ideally, I'd like to refactor it to have a core implementation that is interacted with via an adapter that implements the asynchronous behavior so adapters could be written for GCD, RxSwift, ReactiveSwift, Combine, etc.

+## Install Notes
+For CouchbaseLite storage support, you must use Cocoapods to install.

 ## Roadmap

 This is alpha level code at this time.
 It needs more testing and profiling before being used in production.

 Priorities are:
-- [ ] Implementing `JobStorage` for `YapDatabase`, `Core Data`, `Realm`, and `Couchbase Lite`, in that order.
+- [ ] Implement the remaining storage providers (YapDB & Realm)
 - [ ] Testing
 - [ ] Profiling